How to craft the perfect financial plan for short, medium and long term goals

 Ever since you were a child, everyone around you has always encouraged you to set goals.
 Goals like topping your class in school, making it to the soccer team, getting into the college of your dreams, etc. Setting goals is important because it gives you clarity on where you are headed and how to get there.
-Here’s a simple guide on how to craft a financial plan for your short-term and medium-term goals.
+Here’s a simple guide on how to craft a financial plan for your short-term, medium-term, and long-term goals.

-First, let us try and understand the difference between medium and short-term financial goals.
+First, let us try and understand the difference between long, medium and short-term financial goals.

 Take a notepad or a laptop and jot down all your goals.
 Include the things you would need money for.
 It could be something as simple as your rent each month or the car that you want to buy.
 Ask yourself questions like, do you want to go on a world tour?
 Are you planning to buy a house?
 Once you have put all your wants to paper, ascertain the attainable time for each of these wants.
-Simplistically speaking, immediate expenses are your short-term goals and not so immediate expenses are your medium-term goals.
+Simplistically speaking, immediate expenses are your short-term goals, not so immediate expenses are your medium-term goals, while goals that are set many years in the future are your long-term goals.
 If you are still not sure, try and follow this list:

 Short-Term Financial Goals